What is the CMI?

 Elective offerings allow students to spend time with professional teaching artists learning about specific musical subjects that engage their personal interests and passion.
-Students attend the same elective class each afternoon, and thus they function as a short tutorial in some subject.
+Students attend the same elective class each afternoon.

-Several weeks before camp begins, accepted students will receive via email a survey asking them to select from a menu of elective options.
+Students select their elective class when they check-in for the first day of camp.
 We do our best to put students into their top-rated elective classes.
-Electives change year-to-year; sample elective classes include composition, Alexander Technique, improvisation, mandolin ensemble, viol da gamba ensemble, music technology, choral music ensemble, and musicians’ health.
+Electives change year-to-year; sample elective classes include composition, Alexander Technique, improvisation, mandolin ensemble, viola da gamba ensemble, music technology, choral music ensemble, and musicians’ health.

 Is private instruction available?